-As a business person you play several different roles and each is very important if you want to grow your business.
+As a business person, you play several different roles, and each is very important if you want to grow your business.
 There is the entrepreneur.
 That is the guy with the ideas, the vision and the future outlook.
 This guy lives only in the future.
 He sees the things that haven’t happened yet.
 Then we have the manager.
 That’s the planner.
 He takes the resources and puts them into play.
-He is in charge of the present, of the things that happen today.
+He is in charge of the present of the things that happen today.
 And the last one is the worker.
 He is in charge to do all the work and lives in the past.
 He is happy when all the work is done.
 Then he can look back and see the result of his efforts.

 What many start-ups and young businesses do wrong is to concentrate on only one of the actors.
 If you only dream about the future without actually getting anything planned and done, you go nowhere.
 If you try to create structure without knowing for what and without getting things done, you go nowhere.
-And if you just do things without structure and direction, you probably guessed it, you go nowhere.
+And if you do things without structure and direction, you probably guessed it; you go nowhere.

 Your job is to play all the actors and all the roles required.
 That means you need to take time to dream, to create ideas and to visualise your future business.
-You will need to find a structure that will make these visions come true and you need to do the jobs required to make it happen.
-Each of the actors also need to communicate with each other and give feedback to the next one.
+You will need to find a structure that will make these visions come true, and you need to do the jobs required to make it happen.
+Each of the actors also needs to communicate with each other and give feedback to the next one.

-And when I am the worker I look at the plan to see what has to be done today and get on it.
+And when I am the worker, I look at the plan to see what has to be done today and get on it.
 I don’t question the plan or the vision.
 That is not my job.
 My job is to get it done.

 To wrap it up.
-If you want to consistently grow your business you need to understand the roles you have to play without getting lost in only one or two of them.
+If you want to grow your business consistently, you need to understand the roles you have to play without getting lost in only one or two of them.
 All three are equally important and not being all of them means you will give up or burn-out at one stage.
 Give each of them the same value, time and resources and your business will grow.
 I have no doubt.